HubertTatar/segments/README.md

     - take properties for verticle deployment/vertex/server from json files
     - use main router to define uris and subrouters to handle http methods

+### 2. Tests
+    - integration with Travis-CI
+    - tests in separated sourceSets integration and tests

 ### Postman
     see collection/readme in postman dir